 One of our most successful community initiatives is our Summer Internship Program, which runs from late May through Mid-August.
 By employing and training students from our surrounding communities and colleges, CST is able to provide our summer interns with a positive hands-on experience at the bench, where they can help perform experiments and learn valuable technical skills from our knowledgeable CST scientists.
 Many of the student interns are invited to continue their internship for consecutive years, and after completing their science degrees, some return to CST as full-time employees.

-Qualified candidates must be enrolled as a rising Senior in High School and have successfully completed a Chemistry and Biology class OR be enrolled in an Undergraduate program in the Sciences.
+Qualified candidates must be enrolled as a rising Senior in High School and have successfully completed a Chemistry and Biology class OR be enrolled in an Undergraduate program in STEM or Business.
 Graduate students are not eligible for this program, although we encourage you to consider other employment opportunities at CST!
-Applications will be accepted from December 1st - January 31st and should include a resume, recommendation letter, a copy of an unofficial transcript, and a 60-second video introducing yourself and why you would like to intern at CST.
+Applications will be accepted from January 5th - February 2nd and should include a resume, recommendation letter, a copy of an unofficial transcript, and a 60-second video introducing yourself and why you would like to intern at CST.
 To apply, please visit our careers page during the above-mentioned application period.
 For more information, please contact [email protected].